cesar-douady/open-lmake/doc/src/rules.md

 At the end of the supplied executable and arguments, `'-c'` and the actual script is appended, unless the `use_script` attribut is set.
 In the latter case, a file that contains the script is created and its name is passed as the last argument without a preceding `-c`.

-Open-lmake uses Python 3.6+ to read `Lmakefile.py`, but that being done, any interpreter can be used to execute `cmd`.
+Open-lmake uses python3.6+ to read `Lmakefile.py`, but that being done, any interpreter can be used to execute `cmd`.
-In particular, Python2.7 and all revisions of Python3 are fully supported.
+In particular, python2.7 and all revisions of python3 are fully supported.

 If simple enough (i.e. if it can be recognized as a static dep), it is made a static dep if it is within the repo.